morii/Install-PHP-Shell/README.md

   The new user will have NEW_USER name.

 `-t` | `--test`
-  Launches the tests of PHP Shell (not done yet).
+  Launches the tests of PHP Shell.

 TODO List
 ---------

 Things that still need to be done:

-* Launching PHP Shell tests using command line argument.
 * Writing out commands, without actually executing them.
 * uninstall function
 * update function (synchronizing with git repository)